mwolf76/trunk/README.md

 I suggest you run this in a separate terminal or even better in a tmux instance and leave it running in the background.
-Refer to this video for a step-by-step tutorial showing how to setuo OAuth2 in Vert.X using keycloak:
+Refer to this video for a step-by-step tutorial showing how to setup OAuth2 in Vert.X using keycloak:

 https://www.youtube.com/watch?v=c20igjL69Mo&index=1&list=PLK5alv8kedh0ul9NeuDgYYpX0I6yzjWw_